We have a tendency to believe that science is black and white.

 One single flawed paper can convince the masses to abandon healthy lifestyle practices.

 Journalists craft the findings into sensational headlines.
 “Informing” the public of the “dangerous” health fad they mistakenly fell for.
-The new paradigm permiates society, and the entire body of literature, ignored.
+The new paradigm permeates society.
+The entire body of literature?
+Ignored.

 The damage is done.

 Successful real-world results, out the window.
 All due to that slight error in the research article's abstract.
 Leaving room for journalists to make their own conclusions.

 Avoiding this trap is easier than it may seem.